usdivad/GapTuner/README.md

 3. **Smoothing**
 	- **Smoothing Rate (ms):** Interpolation rate for setting the output pitch parameter value.
 Higher values result in increased responsiveness at the cost of decreased smoothness.
 	- **Smoothing Curve:** Curve to use for interpolating the output pitch parameter value.
+5. **Unpitched Input**
+	- **Zero Out Unpitched Input:** Whether to set the output pitch value to 0 when unpitched input is detected.
+Useful for scenarios where input frequently switches between pitched and unpitched (e.g. vocalized notes with breaths in between).
+	- **Unpitched Input Cooldown (ms):** How long unpitched input must be sustained before the output pitch value gets set to 0.
+Only applies if Zero Out Unpitched Input is set to true.

 ## Setup